Use config pipelines config-pipelines

 The folder names and filenames below /config are arbitrary.
 The YAML file, however, must include a valid kind property value.

 Typically, configurations are deployed to all environments.
-If all the property values are identical for each environment, a single YAML file will suffice.
+If all the property values are identical for each environment, a single YAML file is sufficient.
 However, it is common for property values to differ between environments, for example while testing a lower environment.

 The following sections illustrate some strategies for structuring your files.